srofail/treeFS/README.md

-# syncs-hack-2025
+# Tree First Search
-SYNCS Hack 2025

-This is a project for SYNCS Hack 2025
+This project was started for the University of Sydney SYNCS Hack 2025

-APIs (from NSW Transport Open Data):
+APIs used:

-    Realtime Vehicle Positions v2 (for models, etc) Trip Planner APIs
+    Transport NSW Realtime Vehicle Positions v2 (for models, etc)

+    Transport NSW Trip Planner APIs

+    Google Maps